shinoj-kr/shinojkr_bitsom_ba_2511554_part3_regression_insights/outputs/model_equations.md

 ## Month Variable

-The month column was retained in its original YYYY-MM format.
+The month column is retained in its original YYYY-MM format.

-Although month is a categorical variable, dummy variables were **not created** because the assignment requires dummy variables for at least one categorical variable , and the selected regression model does not include month as an explanatory variable.
+Although month is a categorical variable, dummy variables are not created because the assignment requires dummy variables for at least one categorical variable , and the selected regression model does not include month as an explanatory variable.

-If month is included in future regression models, it should also be converted into n−1 dummy variables using one month as the reference category.

 ---

-## Why One Category Was Omitted
+## Why One Category is Omitted

-One category from each categorical variable was intentionally excluded and used as the **reference category**.
+One category from each categorical variable is intentionally excluded and used as the reference category.

-This prevents perfect multicollinearity (also known as the **dummy variable trap**) and allows the regression coefficients to be interpreted relative to the reference category.
+This prevents perfect multicollinearity (also known as the dummy variable trap) and allows the regression coefficients to be interpreted relative to the reference category.

 - Region Reference Category: East
 - Store Type Reference Category: Residential